dimitri4788/notes/linuxStuff.md

     - i.e. ```/sbin/ldconfig -p | grep libGL```
 - **ldd** - print shared library dependencies
     - Better to use ```objdump -p /path/to/program | grep NEEDED```
+        - Reason: Be aware, however that in some circumstances, some versions of ldd may attempt to obtain the dependency information by directly executing the program.
+Thus, you should never employ ldd on an untrusted executable, since this may result in the execution of arbitrary code.
 - **objdump** - display information from object files
 - **ld.so** - dynamic linker/loader